This text is translated into Russian by google automatic human level neural machine.

-“I have been observing the same“ fire hazard cycle ”for almost 20 years,” says Grigory Kuksin. - In the spring, dry grass fumes begin, from them - fires.
-Usually by May in our country because of this, some village burns down.
-This year, everything was more serious: in April, in Transbaikalia, fire destroyed 17 settlements almost completely.
-People’s houses, cattle, appliances, and other property burned out.
+“I have been observing the same 'fire hazardous cycle' for almost 20 years,” notes Grigory Kuksin. - In the spring bursts of dry grass begin, from them - fires.
+Usually by May in our country some village burns down because of this.
+This year everything was more serious: in April in Transbaikalia, fire destroyed 17 settlements almost completely.
+People's houses, livestock, equipment, and other property burned down.
 One person died ...
-But usually only when the situation gets out of control, the media begins to pay attention to it, which means - because of this resonance - and the authorities.
-But at the same time it turns out that there are not enough local resources to deal with large fires.
+But usually only when the situation gets out of control, the media begin to pay attention to it, and therefore - because of this resonance - and the authorities.
+At the same time, it turns out that there are not enough local resources to fight large fires.
 The second peak of fires occurs in the middle of summer - and this is actually forest fires.
-Around September, the third surge begins - again due to arson of dry grass.
-And from year to year it turns out that once again we were not ready for fires.
+Around September, the third surge begins - again due to the burning of dry grass.
+And from year to year it turns out that we were once again not ready for fires.

 At the second stage described by Kuksin - forest fires in the midst of summer - it is worthwhile to stop especially.

 This year, residents of the Far East and Siberia learned what “control zones” are - a term that until recently existed only in the texts of official documents.